enso-org/enso/docs/infrastructure/sbt.md

 changed instruments are recompiled and the annotation processor does not detect this, so un-changed instruments get un-registered.

-To fix this, the task defined in [`FixInstrumentsGeneration`](../../project/FixInstrumentsGeneration.scala) detects changes to instruments and if only one of them should be recompiled, it forces recompilation of all of them, to ensure consistency.
+To fix this, the pre-compile task defined in [`FixInstrumentsGeneration`](../../project/FixInstrumentsGeneration.scala) detects changes to instruments and if only one of them should be recompiled, it forces recompilation of all of them, to ensure consistency.

+For unclear reasons, if this task is attached to `Compile / compile / compileInputs`, while it runs strictly *before* compilation, the deleted class files are not always all recompiled.
+So instead, it is attached directly to `Compile / compile`.
+This technically could allow for a data race between this task and the actual compilation that happens in `compileIncremental`, but in practice it seems to be a stable solution.

 Sometimes it is unable to detect the need for recompilation before it takes place.
-As it also cannot restart compilation, to preserve consistency it stops the compilation and asks the user to restart it, to allow it to force recompilation of instruments.
+To help that, there is another task that replaces the default `compile` task, which executes the default compilation task and after it, verifies the consistency of instruments files.
+As it cannot restart compilation, to preserve consistency it ensures the instruments will be recompiled the next time and stops the current compilation task, asking the user to restart it.

 ### Flatbuffers Generation
 [`GenerateFlatbuffers`](../../project/GenerateFlatbuffers.scala) defines the